Azure/az-hop/playbooks/roles/ood-applications/files/bc_paraview/readme.md

 ## Prerequisites

 [ParaView] needs to be installed on a file share system accessible by the nodes.
+The Ansible playbook will install the ParaView binaries under `/anfhome/apps/paraview` by default.
 The default ParaView root directory is defined as `/anfhome/apps/paraview`, but it can be changed in the `form.yml.erb` file and is a parameter in the UI.

 ## Versions